Strategy: Trend Following

 Goals and Expectations

 Our goal is to produce exceptional long-term compounded returns while achieving non-correlation with stock, bond, long-only commodity, long/short equity, private equity, and real estate.
 As previously mentioned, we have skin in the game and trade proprietary capital alongside clients using the same strategy.
 We believe non-correlated strategies add to the robustness of a portfolio.
 It is best if these non-correlated strategies can stand on their own as a return stream.
-Our opinion is that ACT’s systematic Standard Diversified Strategy, used alone or as part of a larger portfolio, has the potential to achieve superior risk adjusted and absolute returns when compared to a buy-and-hold approach consisting of more traditional assets.
+Our opinion is that ACT’s systematic Standard Diversified Strategy, used alone or as part of a larger portfolio, has the potential to improve diversification over the long-term when added to a portfolio of more traditional assets such as equities, bonds, and real-estate.

 Although our expectation is to successfully compound capital, we also expect to endure periods of drawdown and loss.
 Knowing ahead of time when periods of gain or periods of drawdown will occur is of course impossible.
 Lumpiness is expected and normal in our return profile or equity curve.
 With this in mind, investing and trading are viewed as a marathon rather than a sprint.